Tribute and Variety

 plug, halting promotion and tour backing immediately.

-Although it was a financial blow that staggered the band, they
+It was a financial blow that staggered the band but they

 gamely continued performing in the Northern Ohio and